sivantoledo/ultimate-kalman/README.md

     research that is described in a research paper, you need to cite the most up-to-date version of the article that describes UltimateKalman in your paper.

-Currently, the version to cite is the version in this repository.
+Currently, the version to cite is [the version on arXiv](https://arxiv.org/abs/2207.13526).

 UltimateKalman is distributed in the hope that it will be useful, but
     WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY